-We have directly supported eight areas around the UK to set up and deliver specialised parent-infant relationship teams and continue to offer various types of support to many other established or emerging teams.
-This includes bespoke development, implementation and strategic consultation, advice and mentoring.
-We have learnt a lot from teams about how to set up strong and effective services, and we freely share these learnings via this website, our toolkit, conversations and partnerships.
+We have directly supported many areas around the UK to set up and deliver specialised parent-infant relationship teams, and we continue to offer various types of support to established or emerging teams.
+This includes bespoke development, implementation and strategic support, advice and mentoring.
+We have learnt a lot from teams about how to set up strong and effective services, and we share these learnings via our toolkit, the parent-infant network and our bespoke support offers.

 Please contact us to find out more.

-We invite every specialised parent-infant relationship team around the UK to join the national Parent-Infant Network.
-It is a free, multi-disciplinary collective that provides:
+We invite every specialised parent-infant relationship team around the UK to join the national Parent-Infant Teams Network.
+It is a multi-disciplinary collective that provides:

 - A space for shared learning and information